The Most (and Least!) Important Elements that Impact Your Website Conversion Rate

 Improving your mobile website further — not just responsive

 Don’t just settle for a basic responsive website that changes the layout and sizes.
-You need to make more adaptations to meet their needs better, for example making links fat finger friendly and using sticky navigation elements.
-You also need to check your layout doesn’t break on smaller devices that have only 375 width.
+You need to make more adaptations to meet their needs better, for example, making sure your links and CTA are easily clickable, that your fonts are big enough to ready easily (above size 14 font), and by using sticky navigation elements.
+You also need to check your layout doesn’t break or look squashed on smaller devices that have only 380 width.

 Improving social proof to get more visitors buying

-Paid search is often a key source of traffic, so it is essential to improve the relevancy of your ads, in particular by improving the message continuation from your ad to when they land on your website.
-Driving paid search to specific keyword-focused landing pages rather than your homepage will ensure higher conversion rates.
+It is essential to improve the engagement and relevancy of your ads, in particular by improving the message continuation from your ad to when they land on your website, and including your unique value proposition and benefits in the ad wording.
+Driving ads to relevant product pages rather than your homepage will also ensure higher conversion rates.

 Very high importance on conversion rate